freedomofpress/dangerzone/docs/developer/doit.md

 # Using the Doit Automation Tool

 Developers can use the [Doit](https://pydoit.org/) automation tool to create release artifacts.
-The purpose of the tool is to automate our manual release instructions in `RELEASE.md` file.
+The purpose of the tool is to automate the manual release instructions in `RELEASE.md` file.
 Not everything is automated yet, since we're still experimenting with this tool.
 You can find our task definitions in this repo's `dodo.py` file.